Yuhala/pmem-yuhala/README.md

 ```

 ## How to test the programs
-Start by cloning this git to your machine
+Start by cloning this project to your machine
 ```
 git clone https://github.com/Yuhala/pmem-yuhala.git